University of North Texas: Residential life

 All freshmen are required to live on campus to satisfy a residency requirement.
 As of the Fall of 2022, 6,292 (14.9%) students live in campus residence halls; 8,068 (19.1%) live in the city of Denton; 4,810 (11.4%) live outside of the city of Denton but within Denton County; and 22,998 (54.5%) live outside of Denton County.

 Student residence halls

 There are 14 residence halls on the Denton campus.
 UNT also offers the Residents Engaged in Academic Living (REAL) Communities program.
 The REAL communities offer students the ability to live with other residents in their major, and allow them to interact with each other and participate in programs that are geared toward their major or discipline.
 On Aug.
 22, 2011, -year-old Maple Street Hall became the first all-vegan ("Mean Greens") college cafeteria in the country.
-The given 14 residence hall at the University of North Texas are : Bruce Hall, Clark Hall, Crumley Hall, Joe Greene Hall, Honors Hall, Kerr Hall, Legends Hall, Maple Hall, Mozart Square, Rawlins Hall, Santa Fe Square, Traditions Hall, Victory Hall, West Hall.
+The given 14 residence halls at the University of North Texas are : Bruce Hall, Clark Hall, Crumley Hall, Joe Greene Hall, Honors Hall, Kerr Hall, Legends Hall, Maple Hall, Mozart Square, Rawlins Hall, Santa Fe Square, Traditions Hall, Victory Hall, West Hall.

 The Pohl Recreation Center is the student recreation center located on the campus of the University of North Texas.